-- Individuals to take overall responsibility for directing and supervising the engagement; - o Individuals with knowledge of the relevant industry or the underlying subject matter or criteria to be applied in the preparation of the subject matter information and experience with relevant regulatory or reporting requirements; and - o Individuals to perform audit procedures on the financial information of a component for purposes of an audit of group financial statements. - The availability of experts, if needed. - If an engagement quality review is needed, whether there is an individual available who meets the eligibility requirements in SSQM 2. - The need for technological resources, for example, IT applications that enable the engagement team to perform procedures on the entity's data. - The need for intellectual resources, for example, a methodology, industry or subject matterspecific guides, or access to information sources.
+- The circumstances of the engagement and the reporting deadline. - The availability of individuals with the appropriate competence and capabilities, including sufficient time, to perform the engagement.
+This includes having: - Individuals to take overall responsibility for directing and supervising the engagement; - Individuals with knowledge of the relevant industry or the underlying subject matter or criteria to be applied in the preparation of the subject matter information and experience with relevant regulatory or reporting requirements; and - Individuals to perform audit procedures on the financial information of a component for purposes of an audit of group financial statements. - The availability of experts, if needed. - If an engagement quality review is needed, whether there is an individual available who meets the eligibility requirements in SSQM 2. - The need for technological resources, for example, IT applications that enable the engagement team to perform procedures on the entity's data. - The need for intellectual resources, for example, a methodology, industry or subject matterspecific guides, or access to information sources.